karlbennett/spring-rest-example/README.md

 A very simple webapp that can be used to quickly try out code within a Java Servlet 3.0 web container.

+#### Build

+To build the application and run the unit tests use the following command.

+    mvn clean verify

+To run the Cucumber tests against the application run the following.

+    mvn clean verify -P cucumber

+*NOTE:* The cucumber tests are help within an external dependency that must be installed into your local maven repository.
+This project can be found [here](https://github.com/karlbennett/scratch-cucumber-rest).

 The webapp can be run with the following command (Note: "`tomcat7`" this is required for async support):

     mvn tomcat7:run